mmtk/mmtk-core/docs/tutorial/Tutorial.md

     fatal runtime error: failed to initiate panic, error 5 Aborted (core dumped)
     ```
-4. If you haven't already, try building using Semispace. lusearch should now
+4. If you haven't already, try building using semispace. lusearch should now
 pass, as garbage will be collected, and the smaller benchmarks should run the
 same as they did while using NoGC.